icann/rdap-conformance-tool/validator/README.md

       "errorCode": -10502
     }

-ICANN wants a different error code when the rdapExtensions is not a string and when the string is not part of the enum.
-Since we can't write:
+However, the specifications require a different error code when the rdapExtensions is not a string and when the string is not part of the enum.
+Since one can't write:

      "rdapExtensions": {
        "type": "string",